PennyLaneAI/qml/whatisqc.rst

     :target: javascript:void(0);

-Quantum computers **extend the set of physical laws** classical computers operate on by accessing quantum aspects of the physical world and, as a result, gain new ways of processing information.
-For example, quantum computers have the ability to explore many possibilities at once, a phenomenon known as *superposition*.
+To explore **what quantum computers can do and how to make them do it**, many of their aspects are researched and applied.
+ For example, the quantum phenomenon of *superposition* allows for quantum computers to explore many possibilities at once and operate entirely differently form their classical counterparts.

 The original motivation for studying quantum computers was the efficient simulation of quantum systems.
 But a sequence of breakthroughs in algorithm research in the ‘90s demonstrated that quantum computers could also **outperform their classical counterparts** at specific tasks like searching lists and factoring numbers.
 Subsequently, research in this field began in earnest.

 The art and science of quantum computing lies in the design of algorithms that can encode useful information into a computational model, modify it in specific ways, and read out the result.
 But this is far from trivial, as the branches of a quantum algorithm cannot be observed simultaneously—they are *collapsed* into a single number by the act of measuring.

 Quantum computing on near-term quantum devices
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~